What are the building blocks of proteins? | Channels for Pearson+

 1

-Understand that proteins are large, complex molecules that play many critical roles in the body.
-They are made up of smaller units called building blocks.
+Understand that proteins are macromolecules essential for various biological functions, including catalyzing metabolic reactions, DNA replication, and transporting molecules.

-Identify the four options given: Amino acids, Monosaccharides, Fatty acids, and Nucleotides.
+Recognize that proteins are polymers, which means they are made up of smaller units called monomers.

-Recall that amino acids are organic compounds that combine to form proteins.
-They are the building blocks of proteins.
+Identify the monomers of proteins.
+Proteins are composed of amino acids, which are organic compounds containing an amino group (-NH2), a carboxyl group (-COOH), and a unique side chain (R group) that determines the characteristics of each amino acid.

-Recognize that monosaccharides are the simplest form of carbohydrates, fatty acids are building blocks of lipids, and nucleotides are the building blocks of nucleic acids.
+Differentiate between the options provided: Nucleotides are the building blocks of nucleic acids like DNA and RNA, fatty acids are components of lipids, and monosaccharides are the simplest form of carbohydrates.

-Conclude that the correct building blocks of proteins are amino acids, as they link together in chains to form proteins.
+Conclude that amino acids are the correct building blocks of proteins, as they link together through peptide bonds to form polypeptide chains, which fold into functional proteins.

 Watch next